Art Is Political. But What Do We Really Want From Artists In Times Of Crisis?

 across Latin America, the Caribbean, and North America in his Super Bowl set, speaking to our diasporic connection and bookended his performance with holding up a football with the words, “Together, We Are America

 ” scrawled on it, pushing the message that borders are imaginary and cultures are global.
+It was a moment that, as a Jamaican Canadian currently living in the U.S., brought me to tears.
+That's only scratching the surface of the symbolism and spirit of revolt that Bad Bunny brought to the Super Bowl.
+When it was time to step up and say something, he did it with authenticity, integrity, history, conviction, and clarity.
 It’s this clear-eyed consistency that should be the standard and the blueprint for artists who wish to put their actions and words behind their values.